anandkumarpathak/war-comparator-tool/README.md

 Where

-newWar = New war file path
+newWar = New war file path,
-oldWar = New war file path
+oldWar = New war file path,
-newWarExtractFolder = Temporary folder where new war files can be extracted for comparasion oldWarExtractFolder = Temporary folder where old war files can be extracted for comparasion
+newWarExtractFolder = Temporary folder where new war files can be extracted for comparasion, oldWarExtractFolder = Temporary folder where old war files can be extracted for comparasion